ON THE TRAIL OF THE TEQUILA SLAMMER

 In ancient times, the indigenous people of Mexico believed tequila to be a gift from the heavens.
 Having only used the leaves of the agave plant for such tasks as roofing their huts, one day, or so the legend goes, a lightning bolt burst from the clouds, striking a pile of piñas (the heart of the agave) and setting them alight.
 From this roasted pulp seeped goo emitting the most seductive aroma.
 Instantly smitten, they called it the nectar of the gods.
 And there was even better news to come: left to ferment the juice became “knock-out” gorgeous.
 Ever since those tentative, heady days, tequila has fuelled many a raucous night, the end of which is traditionally marked by a collective THUD.
 Hence the infamous line by George Carlin: ONE TEQUILA, TWO TEQUILA, THREE TEQUILA, FLOOR!

-The following day we turned our wheels in the direction of Tequila and its rival producer Amatitán, situated a little further along the road.
+We turned our wheels in the direction of Tequila and, more specifically, its rival producer, the neighbouring town of Amatitán, situated a little further along the road.
 This being tequila we’re talking about we erred on the side of caution, choosing to visit a single producer, Herradura, a distillery of some repute.
 Soon enough we were whisking by fields of blue agave on the approach to Amatitán.
 The agave plant is a source of healing and nourishment and folk healers use most of it in their elixirs and salves.
 The plant takes seven to ten years to reach maturity; Herradura has twenty-five million plants at every stage of maturity, guaranteeing production for years to come.

 At the entrance to Amatitán village a sign reads: “Bienvenido a Casa Herradura”.
 The company proclaims their product to be “El Mejor Tequila del Mundo”, which is just as well, for if I’m to wake up feeling as if I’ve been bludgeoned by a battalion of cavemen, I’d like to be able to say, “Man I feel rough.
 But it sure tasted good.’
 I’ve never yet been able to say that about drinking tequila.